mehrannaseri/import-huge-file/README.md

 - Remember, I used a fixed file name

 ## Installation
-I used php version 8.0 and mysql version 8
-Just create your own database, clone the repository, open the project directory make your own **.env** file and set the keys inside it.
+I used php version 8.0, Laravel 9 and mysql version 8 Just create your own database, clone the repository, open the project directory make your own **.env** file and set the keys inside it.

 Then, run the following commands: